eleventhend/automatic_bls/README.md

 1. Download and install all required packages (see below)
 2. Download this repository
 3. Register with the Bureau of Labor Statistics and acquire an API Key (free)
-  1. Create a .txt file containing the Api key in this repository's directory
+  1. Create a .txt file containing the API key in this repository's directory
   2. Create a .txt file containing your SQLAlchemy engine address (see below for instructions)
 4. Run dimension_maker.py
 5. Run automatic_bls.py for each desired database